flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 Below are the various color patterns that the RGB LED exhibits along with their meanings.

 * Breathing Blue							- Standby

-* Breathing Green - Standby and GPS / Px4flow ready.
+* Breathing Green                  - Standby and GPS / Px4flow ready

-* Solid Blue - Armed and No GPS lock / Px4flow quality poor.

-* Solid Green - Armed and GPS lock / Px4flow available.

 * Breathing Red                    - Configuration Error

+* Solid Blue                       - Armed and No GPS lock / Px4flow quality poor

+* Solid Green                      - Armed and GPS lock / Px4flow available

-* Fast blink Red while Arming- Arming Error
+* Fast blink Red while Arming      - Arming Error

+* During vehicle mode transition   - Successful
-* During Mode transition: Fast green Blink for a second: Successful
+  (Fast green Blink for a second)

-* During Mode transition: Fast Red Blink for a second: transition failed.
+* During vehicle mode transition   - Transition failed (Fast Red Blink for a second)

 * Amber Breathing / Solid          - Low battery warning

 * Red Breathing / Solid            - Critical battery warning

 * Breathing Purple                 - Fail safe

+* Breathing Amber                  - Vehicle shutdown/lockdown

 6. Programmable LEDs
 ^^^^^^^^^^^^^^^^^^^^

-User-programmable LEDs.
+The LEDs on the right of the IO panel marked 1, 2 and R are User-programmable LEDs.
+Learn more :ref:`here.<list-of-APIs>`

 7. Gimbal
 ^^^^^^^^^

-Dedicated 4 PWM output channels for your Gimbal.
+FlytPOD provides a dedicated 4 PWM output channels for your Gimbal.
+Learn more :ref:`here.<list-of-APIs>`

 8. Safety and Buzzer
 ^^^^^^^^^^^^^^^^^^^^

-External safety switch and buzzer.
+FlytPOD provides an external safety switch and buzzer.
 Safety switch has been disabled by default.
-To enable this feature, set ``CBRK_IO_SAFETY`` parameter from FlytConsole to 0 from its ``Parameter Manager`` widget.
+To enable this feature, set ``CBRK_IO_SAFETY`` parameter from FlytConsole to 0 from its :ref:`Parameter Manager<Gain_tuning>` widget.

 9. RC Receiver Interface